eugenesan/x2goserver/README.md

  * x2goserver-pyhoca

    This folder contains the pyhoca extension for including the pyhoca libraries from the pyhoca libraries.
+   The approach is to move everything provided in this package over to one of the other components (once new ideas have been accepted by the other developers).

  * x2goserver-xsession

-   This folder contains the project for fiddling arround with Xsession files of your own system and the remote servers Xsession files.
+   This folder contains the project for fiddling arround with Xsession files of your own system and the X2Go Server's Xsession files.

  * INSTALL

-   This File contains installation instructions for building and installing it from a tarball.
+   This file contains installation instructions for building and installing it from a tarball.

  * Makefile